eden-yl/library-app/README.md

 # 📚 The Grand Tour of Libraries Web Service (Dockerised)

-A minimalist web service built with Flask that showcases beautiful libraries worldwide, now containerized using Docker for simplified deployment and environment consistency.
+A minimalist web service built with Flask that showcases beautiful libraries worldwide, now containerised using Docker for simplified deployment and environment consistency.

 ## 🔗 Quick Access (Live Deployment)